divyan7982/DCSocial/README.md

 ## Contributing

 Contributions to DC Social are welcome!
 If you find any issues or have ideas for improvements, please submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.

 ## License